pcarded/carded-ios/.github/ISSUE_TEMPLATE/💡-carded-sdk-feature-request.md

 ---
-name: "💡 SDK Feature Request"
+name: "\U0001F4A1 CARDED SDK Feature Request"
 about: Suggest an idea for this project
 title: "[Feature] "
-labels: 'kind:improvement'
+labels: ''
 assignees: ''

 ---